 ARTICLE 25 BILLING AND PAYMENT

 26 Invoice Date and Charges.

-(a) By the twentieth Day of each Month following the Month in which Gas was delivered (the “Delivery Month”) under a Transaction, Seller shall send or fax to Buyer a statement setting forth the quantity of Gas which was delivered under each Transaction for the applicable Delivery Month, the Energy Content thereof, the Contract Price, the amount of GST, and the total amount due.
+By the 15th Day of each Month following the Month in which Gas was delivered (the “Delivery Month”) under a Transaction, Seller shall send or fax to Buyer a statement setting forth the quantity of Gas which was delivered under each Transaction for the applicable Delivery Month, the Energy Content thereof, the Contract Price, the amount of GST, and the total amount due.
 Billing and payment will be based on actual delivered quantities.